Health Library

 If sedation is necessary, a nurse or doctor will explain it to you.

-If your child is an infant, it is helpful to bring along a bottle of formula or juice for after the test.
+If your child is an infant, it is helpful to bring along a bottle of formula or juice with you for after the test.
 It is also recommended that you bring a pacifier, blanket or special toy to help calm your baby.

 For older children, it is helpful to bring a book or toy to play with while waiting.
 It is helpful to have another caregiver for your child's siblings.
 For young children or babies, it is a good idea to bring a stroller.